iustin/slides/namespaces.md

 ## user and group ID mappings

-- In order to switch user/group IDs within the namespace, a mapping has to be created; i.e., what is user 1000 inside the namespace equivalent to, in the parent namespace?
+- In order to switch user/group IDs within the namespace, a mapping has to be created
+  - i.e., what is user 1000 inside the namespace equivalent to, in the parent namespace?
-- It is done by mapping multiple ranges of contiguous IDs between parent and child namespace
+- It is done by mapping ranges of contiguous IDs between parent and child
   - e.g. IDs 0-5'000 in the child namespace will be mapped to 100'000-105'000 in the parent
   - the mapping is used when accessing resources in the parent namespace
-  - there are funny limitations about the mapping
+  - there are funny limitations about the mapping (340 entries!)
+  - mapping can only be set once
-- A single mapping (with 1 ID) is allowed for non-privileged processed (in the parent NS), or full with `CAP_SETUID`/`CAP_SETGID`
+- A single mapping (with 1 ID) is allowed for non-privileged processes
+  - processes with `CAP_SETUID`/`CAP_SETGID` can set arbitrary mappings
+  - how about nested namespaces? it is fun!
 - Technically, see `/proc/$pid/uid_map` (and `gid_map`), and read
   `user_namespaces(7)`